Preparations for Quantum Simulations of Quantum Chromodynamics in 1+1 Dimensions: (II) Single-Baryon $\beta$-Decay in Real Time: The Beta -Decay Hamiltonian for Quantum Simulations in 1+1 Dimensions

 The strong and weak interactions can be mapped onto the finite-dimensional Hilbert space provided by a quantum computer by using the Kogut-Susskind (KS) Hamiltonian formulation of lattice gauge theory~\cite{Kogut:1974ag,Banks:1975gq}.
 The KS discretization of the fields is such that $L$ spatial lattice sites are split into $2L$ fermion sites that separately accommodate fermions (even sites) and anti-fermions (odd sites).
 For the $\beta$-decay of baryons, the strong and the weak KS Hamiltonian (in axial gauge) has the form~\cite{Banuls:2017ena,Atas:2021ext,Farrell:2022wyt,Atas:2022dqm}

 where

 The masses of the $u$-, $d$-quarks, electron and neutrino (Dirac) are $m_{u,d,e,\nu}$, and the strong and weak coupling constants are $g$ and $G$.
 The $SU(3)$ charges are $Q_m^{(a)}$, and $\phi^{(u,d)}_n$ are the $u$- and $d$-quark field operators (which both transform in the fundamental representation of $SU(3)$, and hence the sum over color indices has been suppressed).
 The electron and neutrino field operators are $\chi^{(e,\nu)}_n$, and for the remainder of this paper the lattice spacing, $a$, will be set to unity.
+We emphasize that the absence of gluon fields is due to the choice of axial gauge, whereas the lack of weak gauge fields is due to the consideration of a low energy effective theory in which the heavy weak gauge bosons have been integrated out.
+This results in, for example, the absence of parallel transporters in the fermion kinetic terms.

 The JW mapping of the Hamiltonian in Eq.~(\ref{eq:KSHam}) to qubits, arranged as shown in Fig.~\ref{fig:L1layout}, is given by

 where the sums of products of color charges are

 and the repeated $SU(3)$ adjoint indices, $a=1,2,...,8$, are summed over.
 The index $l$ labels the spatial lattice site, $f \ (\overline{f})$ labels the (anti)fermion flavor and $c=0,1,2$ corresponds to red, green and blue colors.
 In the staggered mapping, there are gauge-field links every half of a spatial site and, as a result, the color charges are labelled by a half site index, $n$.
 The spin raising and lowering operators are $\sigma^{\pm} = \frac{1}{2}(\sigma^x \pm i \sigma^y)$, $Z=\sigma^z$ and unlabelled $Z$s act on the sites between the $\sigma^{\pm}$, e.g., $\sigma^-_{l,d,r} Z^2 \sigma^+_{l,u,r} = \sigma^-_{l,d,r} Z_{l,u,b} Z_{l,u,g} \sigma^+_{l,u,r}$.
 Constants have been added to the mass terms to ensure that all basis states contribute positive mass.